hasura/graphql-engine/manual/tutorial/10-adding-relationships.rst

 Exploiting relationships in your data
 -------------------------------------

-If our data API service could understand the different relationships in data, then we would be able to make more complex and interesting queries to fetch data.
+If our data API microservice could understand the different relationships in data, then we would be able to make more complex and interesting queries to fetch data.

 .. code-block:: javascript